Kanakanajm/tamarin-prover-cc-dev/manual/src/003_example.md

 *Note on the Graph*

-In a newer version of Tamarin, one can open the graph into another window by clicking either the `Open the Graph in New Tab` link or the `Popout` button under certain graphs.
-The links under graphs in the resources tab (Raw Resources or Refined Resources) or of the case studies under the main proof steps will open the same graph in a new tab.
-The buttons under the main proof step graph will open the same graph in a new tab just like the link version but with dynamic rendering enabled i.e. when user navigates through the proof steps (by clicking at certain proof step or using the `j` or `k` key), the graph at the popped out window will change accordingly.
+We can open the graph in another window by clicking either the `Open the Graph in New Tab` link or the `Popout` button under certain graphs.
+The links under graphs in the resources tab (Raw Resources or Refined Resources) or of th subcases studies under the main proof steps will open the same graph in a new tab.
+The buttons under the main proof step graph will open the same graph in a new window with dynamic rendering enabled; i.e., when we navigate through the proof steps (either by clicking at a certain proof step or using the `j` or `k` keys), the graph in the new window will change accordingly.

 To finish the proof, we can either continue manually by selecting the constraint to resolve next, or by calling the `autoprove` command, which selects the next